Chichen Itza: Caves of Balankanche

+Architectural Materials and Preservation

+Recent gamma-ray spectrometry analyses of the building stone material of the North Temple of the Great Ball Court in 2025 revealed important aspects about what materials were used during its construction, and how the deterioration process of progressing.
+Measurements during this study show that the limestone blocks used to build the structure are exhibiting more weathering and degradation compared to geological outcrops nearby.
+In this same study, analyses showed higher levels of natural radiation in local outcrops compared to the stones used in the North Temple, showing how geochemical methodologies can be used to determine how the architecture of constructed monuments can be preserved, and to predict how they will deteriorate over time.

-Great Museum of Chichén Itzá
+Great Museum of Chichen Itza

-The Great Museum of Chichén Itzá is an archaeological space inaugurated on February 28, 2024, located in the town of Pisté, in the municipality of Tinum, Yucatán.
+The Great Museum of Chichen Itza is an archaeological space inaugurated on 28 February 2024, located in the municipality of Tinum, Yucatán.
 It is part of the Visitor Attention Center (Catvi) and houses over 1,000 pieces, including 400 originals from various institutions and recent findings from the Maya Train project.

-The museum offers a journey through the history of Chichén Itzá through 14 thematic axes, highlighting the Sacred Cenote Room, which features a multimedia recreation of this ceremonial site.
-It also displays sculptures of Chac Mool, a stone table with reliefs of captives, and offerings discovered in the sacbeo'ob (Mayan roads).
+The museum offers a journey through the history of Chichen Itza through 14 thematic axes, highlighting the Sacred Cenote Room, which features a multimedia recreation of this ceremonial site.
+It also displays sculptures of Chac Mool, a stone table with reliefs of captives, and offerings discovered in the sacbeo'ob (Maya roads).

 With 3,400 m^{2} of space, the venue includes exhibition halls, workshops, conferences, and a gastronomic center promoting the Mayan language.
-Its location allows access to tourists arriving at the Chichén Itzá railway station of the Maya Train.
+Its location allows access to tourists arriving at the Chichén Itzá railway station of the Tren Maya.